-Aggie Blum Thompson is the author of the new novel I Don't Forgive You.
-Her work has appeared in a variety of publications, including The Washington Post and The Boston Globe.
-She lives in Bethesda, Maryland.
+Aggie Blum Thompson is the author of the new novel All the Dirty Secrets.
+She also has written the novel I Don't Forgive You, and her work has appeared in a variety of publications, including The Washington Post and The Boston Globe.
+She lives in the Washington, D.C., area.

 Q: What are you working on now?

 A: I am writing book number three, a thriller about a family that is murdered during their annual Cherry Blossom party.
 It’s set to come out in March of 2024, right along with the Cherry Blossoms!

 Q: Anything else we should know?

 A: I am excited to launch All the Dirty Secrets at Politics & Prose, at 5 p.m. on Saturday, July 23.
 I’ll be in conversation with fellow D.C. area author Virginia Hume.
 Please come say “hi!”

 --Interview with Deborah Kalb.
 Here's a previous Q&A with Aggie Blum Thompson.